Jack FM (United Kingdom)

-JACK FM is an adult hits format radio station that broadcasts on 106.8 MHz FM in Oxford, Oxfordshire, United Kingdom, and on DAB in Oxfordshire.
+JACK FM was an adult hits format radio station that broadcast on 106.8 MHz FM in Oxford, Oxfordshire, United Kingdom, and on DAB in Oxfordshire.
 Between 2016 and 2017 it also broadcast in Surrey and parts of Hampshire.
-The station shares premises in Eynsham, Oxfordshire, with its sister stations JACK 2 and JACK 3.
+The station shared premises in Eynsham, Oxfordshire, with its sister stations JACK 2 and JACK 3.

-As of December 2022, the station broadcasts to a weekly audience of 39,000, according to RAJAR.
+As of September 2023, the station broadcast to a weekly audience of 55,000, according to RAJAR.

+The station closed at 22:00 on 29 October 2023 following the acquisition of the FM frequencies by Bauer to become part of the Greatest Hits Radio network.

 History

 In October 2006, ARI Consultancy, who had acquired Passion 107.9 from the Milestone Group, announced plans to launch the UK's first Jack FM format station after winning a broadcast licence for the Oxford area.
-106 Jack FM Oxford started broadcasting at 1:06 PM BST on October 18, 2007.
+106 Jack FM Oxford started broadcasting at 1:06 PM BST on 18 October 2007.